tinymce/tinymce-docs/rtc/configuration.md

 The RTC plugin requires a unique identifier for editor content to enable collaboration, known as the document ID.
 The identifier set by the integrator is used by the RTC server as a permanent reference for the content. {{site.companyname}} recommends using the same unique ID used by your server where possible, such as the unique page or document ID from a CMS.

-> **Caution**: Do not reuse the document ID for different documents, otherwise content will be overwritten.
+> **Warning**: Do not reuse the document ID for different documents, otherwise content will be overwritten.
 Each document must have a unique identifier.

 When a client (user) connects:
 * If the document ID already exist, the most recent version of the content is sent to the client's editor.
 * If the document ID does not exist, the client uploads new initial content as the first version of that document ID.

-> **Caution**: If the content is changed outside of an RTC session, a new document ID must be generated.
+> **Warning**: If the content is changed outside of an RTC session, a new document ID must be generated.
 Changes made outside the RTC session will be overwritten by the content on the RTC server during the next collaboration session.

 **Type:** `Object`